Harinlen/Mail_Documentation/2016-04-13/Meeting_report.md

 #Meeting minutes from Kreogist Dev Team meeting 13.4.2016
 14, April, 2016

-Disscussed icon design.
+Disscuss icon design.
+Draw a lot of the major icons include but not limited to the following stuffs:

+1. Compose button.
+2. Ascending Indicator.
+2. Settings.
+2. Account default avatar.

-Drew some prototype for the mail writing window.
+Draw some prototype for the mail writing window.

-Practiced Qt developing.
+Practice Qt developing, including but limited to the following stuffs:

+ - Drop down menu (unibar).
+ - Preference background (darkness animation).